 To increase the number of resource people by training more members of the faith community in roles of leadership.

 To deepen our proclamation of the gospel through loving service

 To evaluate the implementation of the goals and objectives once a year in the light of the mission statement.

-FOR MORE INFORMATION ON WEEKLY READINGS, SACRAMENTS AND OUR PARISH CLICK THE HERE!
+FOR MORE INFORMATION ON WEEKLY READINGS, SACRAMENTS AND OUR PARISH CLICK THE LINK HERE!